-Mama Charlotte engaged attendees with news from Tanzania in the form of music, art and reports of community service inspired by the Black Panther legacy and sponsored by United African Alliance Community Center and partners from around the globe.
+Mama Charlotte engaged attendees with news from Tanzania in the form of music, art and reports of community service inspired by the Black Panther legacy.

-The morning workshops were followed with film screenings at the Auburn Avenue Research Library.
-Sam Obae and Anwary Msechu, two young Kenyan film makers presented a short documentary about the relevance of Hip Hop in East Africa with a focus on Arusha, Tanzania. where the "Spirit of the Panther' inspires the young to serve the people.
-Another film, "Solar Power to the People" illustrated the success of solar power projects in Tanzanian villages.
+The morning workshops were followed with short films at the Auburn Avenue Research Library.
+Young film makers from Tanzania presented a work in progress featuring hip hop artists from South and East Africa.
+Another film, "Solar Power to the People" illustrated the use of solar power in Tanzania.